Officers & Executives

 He earned a bachelor’s degree from Florida International University in 1985 and a Juris Doctor (JD) degree from the University of Miami School of Law in 1988.

 Prior to joining Carnival Corporation & plc, Montgomery was the president and founder of the Orlando Strategy Group, a consulting firm focused on labor relations, human resources, corporate social responsibility and sustainability programs.
 Prior to founding the Orlando Strategy Group, Montgomery served The Walt Disney Company throughout a 30 year career in progressive human resources, public affairs, and corporate social responsibility roles.

 He is an active volunteer and community contributor and served as the vice chairman of the Governing Board of the South Florida Water Management District, appointed by Governor Charlie Crist.
 He presently is the Chairman of the Florida Chapter of The Nature Conservancy.

 He graduated from Harvard with his Bachelors of Arts degree, and earned a Masters of Business Administration from the Crummer School of Business at Rollins College.

-Arnaldo Perez has been Senior Vice Presentation since 2002 and Company Secretary since 1995.
+Arnaldo Perez has been Corporate Secretary since 1995.
 He served as General Counsel from 1995 to March 2021, having previously served as Assistant General Counsel since 1992.